Simulating Non-Markovian Quantum Dynamics on NISQ Computers Using the Hierarchical Equations of Motion: Concluding Remarks

 \section{Concluding Remarks}

 We have introduced the qHEOM quantum algorithm and demonstrated its accuracy and practical utility by using it to simulate charge transfer in a solvated molecular triad and excitation energy transfer in the FMO complex, on NISQ devices.
 We have shown that the dynamics in both cases are non-Markovian and beyond the weak system-bath coupling limit, thereby rendering a description via the Lindblad quantum master equation inadequate.
-Specifically, we found that the Lindblad master equation is limited to the coherent dynamics regime, fails to capture the charge transfer rate in the molecular triad, and provides only qualitative results for energy transfer in FMO.
+Specifically, we found that the TCL-Redfield equation with the RWA (quantum master equation in the Lindblad form) is limited to the coherent dynamics regime, fails to capture the charge transfer rate in the molecular triad, and provides only qualitative results for energy transfer in FMO.

 qHEOM implements the SVD dilation to convert the non-unitary HEOM propagator into unitary gates and utilizes the Walsh operator representation to efficiently represent the diagonal unitary operator within the dilation circuit.
 In doing so, qHEOM significantly reduces circuit complexity compared to algorithms based on Sz.-Nagy dilation.\cite{wang23,lyu24} Further reduction in circuit depth and complexity is achieved by projecting the HEOM propagator onto the subspace of quantities of interest.
 Since different subspaces are independent, this approach also allows for parallel quantum computing implementations on multiple circuits.